yashpant/yashpant.github.io/_pages/about.md

 <b>I'm hiring a postdoc, PhD and MASc students for Fall 2022.
 [Click here](assets/files/Openings_fall22.html){:target="\_blank"} for more information and instructions on how to apply. </b>
 -->

-My research interests lie in using elements of Control Theory, Formal Methods, Machine Learning and Optimization to solve problems in Safe Autonomy of Robotic and other Cyber-Physical Systems, and Human-Robot Interaction.
+I joined the University of Waterloo in 2021, where I lead the [Control, Learning and Logic (CL2) group](group/index.html){:target="\_blank"}.
+My research interests lie in using elements of Control Theory, Formal Methods, Machine Learning and Optimization to solve problems in Safe Autonomy of Robotic and other Cyber-Physical Systems.
 [[Curriculum Vitae]](assets/files/CV_YashVardhanPant.pdf){:target="\_blank"}

 Prior to joining the University of Waterloo, I was a Postdoctoral Fellow in the EECS Department at UC Berkeley.
 As a part of the [VeHICaL project](http://vehical.org){:target="_blank"}, I was mentored by Professors [Sanjit Seshia](http://people.eecs.berkeley.edu/~sseshia/){:target="_blank"} (primarily) and [Bjoern Hartmann](https://people.eecs.berkeley.edu/~bjoern/){:target="_blank"}.